 I live with lizards.
 I’ve lived with snakes, too.
 Boa constrictors, ball, reticulated and Burmese pythons, anacondas, pine snakes, rat snakes, and more.
-The only reason I don’t have snakes now is that my time and resources are limited, and I can’t give them the care and attention they deserve.
+The only reason I don’t have snakes now is that I can’t give them the care and attention they deserve.
 My lizards are demanding!

 Times when I’m upset and go for a walk, I see a snake.
 Either I am open to it, or he lets me see him, maybe both.
 It’s just the snake and me, breathing, being, and it’s as though our heartbeats and breath are at the same time.
 I forget why I was upset.
 He reminds me about what matters –that we are alive, sharing this moment.